siemens/ix/packages/documentation/docs/controls/application-frame/_application-menu_styleguide.md

 ![Navigation menu overflow behavior](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1013-68267&mode=design&t=RG8M7S3eIKxiDqv5-11)

-- Navigation menu expands and collapses with a transition
+- Navigation menu expands and collapses with a transition.
-- The width of the collapse and expand state are fixed and cannot be configured
+- The width of the collapse and expand state are fixed and cannot be configured.
-- The number of menu items can overflow, this is recognizable by the shadow at the bottom and/or top
+- The number of menu items can overflow, this is recognizable by the shadow at the bottom and/or top.

 <br></br>